Siege of Thessalonica (1422–1430): First Ottoman attacks and transfer of the city to Venice

-Diplomatic and military events during the siege
+Diplomatic and military events

-Initial Venetian and Ottoman diplomatic and military approaches
+Initial Venetian and Ottoman approaches

 The Venetians hoped to secure Ottoman consent to the occupation of Thessalonica.
 However, when the provveditore Giorgio attempted to carry out his mission to the Sultan's court, probably in February 1424, he was unsuccessful to the point of being arrested and imprisoned by Murad.
 The Ottomans refused to accept the handover, considering the Venetian presence illegal on account of their previous right to the city through conquest.
 The Ottoman attitude was summed up by the reply allegedly given by Murad to Venetian ambassadors seeking peace, as recorded by Doukas:

 When news of Giorgio's arrest arrived in Venice, the Great Council decided to replace both him and Venier.
 The first two choices for replacement, Jacopo Trevisan and Fantino Michiel, refused, but in May 1424, Bernardo Loredan was named duke (governor) of the city, with Jacopo Dandolo as captain (military commander), for a two-year term.
-In the meantime, Venier was instructed to secure the release of Giorgio, and recognition from the Sultan of Venetian control over Thessalonica, the surrounding villages, and the fort of Kortiach (Mount Chortiatis).
+In the meantime, Venier was instructed to secure the release of Giorgio, and recognition from the Sultan of Venetian control over Thessalonica, the surrounding villages, and the fort of Kortiach (Chortiatis).
 In exchange, he was to offer an annual tribute of 1,000 to 2,000 ducats, and to distribute annuities to the Sultan's chief courtiers.
 The same instructions were given to the new captain-general of the fleet, Pietro Loredan, who sailed for Thessalonica.
 If he found the city under siege, Loredan was to attack Gallipoli (where he had scored a major victory in 1416), hinder the passage of Ottoman troops over the Dardanelles, and if practicable, to try and stir up opposition to the Sultan among neighbouring rulers.
 To emphasise the fact that Venice did not desire war, Loredan was instructed to inform the local Turkish commanders that his actions were only as a consequence of the imprisonment of Giorgio and the siege of Thessalonica, which they had acquired legally.

 This set the pattern for the six-year conflict between the Ottomans and Venice over control of Thessalonica.
 While the Ottomans blockaded and attacked Thessalonica from land, trying to starve it into surrender, the Republic sent repeated embassies to secure recognition of her possession of Thessalonica in exchange for an annual tribute.
 To back up their diplomatic efforts, the Venetians tried to put pressure on the Sultan by stirring up trouble along the Ottomans' periphery, sponsoring efforts for an anti-Ottoman crusade, and sending their fleet to attack Gallipoli.
 The Ottomans likewise tried to distract Venice by launching raids of their own on Venetian possessions in the Aegean.